Top 10 Must Sees

 Check out the best 10 things to see and do in Winnipeg - no trip is complete without them.

-How many places do you know that can take you from the towering dinosaurs of the Cretaceous Period, to across the cosmos through space and time, to the buffalo laden prairie plains all under one roof?
-If your answer is none, then you haven’t been to the Manitoba Museum.
-The nine permanent galleries in this award-winning heritage and edu-tainment centre will enthral kids and adults alike; whether you are catching a Planetarium show featuring one of the world’s most advanced projection systems, to viewing some of Canada’s most important historical artifacts in the Hudson’s Bay Company Museum Collection, the Manitoba Museum is sure to please.
+How many places do you know that can take you from the towering dinosaurs of the Cretaceous Period, across the cosmos through space and time, to the buffalo-laden prairie plains all under one roof?
+If your answer is none, then you haven’t been to The Manitoba Museum.
+The nine permanent galleries in this award-winning heritage and edu-tainment centre will enthral kids and adults alike.
+Whether you're catching a Planetarium show featuring one of the world’s most advanced projection systems, or viewing some of Canada’s most important historical artifacts in the Hudson’s Bay Company Museum Collection, The Manitoba Museum is sure to please.

 Architecturally striking and centrally located in the heart of downtown, the WAG houses an internationally acclaimed collection (with exhibitions having been shown from New York, to Barcelona, to Tokyo) of nearly 24,000 works featuring a great deal of Canadian and Manitoba-centric pieces, including the world’s largest collection of contemporary Inuit art.
 Critically acclaimed touring shows are also constantly brought in, featuring everything from the Renaissance to Dadaism, to Ancient Greece and the best in contemporary photography.

 Check out Summer with the Impressionists, at the WAG until September 9th!Visit Website